anantagrawal001/Hotel-management-Win-APP-.net/README.md

 If you log in as a user, you will be able to check room availability, view room categories, and make room bookings.

 Credits
-This application was developed by [Your Name Here].
-If you have any questions or issues with the application, please contact me at [Your email address].
+This application was developed by ANANT AGRAWAL.
+If you have any questions or issues with the application, please contact me at anantagrawal280@hotmail.com.

 License
 This application is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as needed.